zincbase/zincdb/docs/Getting started.md

 Values can contain most basic Javascript value types.
 This includes strings, numbers, booleans, objects and arrays.
 Additionally, typed arrays (`ArrayBuffer`, `Uint8Array`, `Int16Array` etc.), `Date` and `RegExp` objects are supported as well, including when deeply nested in objects or arrays.
 Objects including circular references are not supported and would result in an error when stored.
 Objects having prototypes other than `Object` would be simplified to basic objects, ignoring any properties originating from their prototype chain.

-Note that when plain strings are used as specifiers, e.g.:
+Note that plain strings can still be used as specifiers, e.g.:

 ```ts
 await db.get("accounts");
 ```

-the key is internally converted to a single node path, with the given key as the first specifier, e.g. the above is exactly identical to:
+However, the key is internally converted to a single specifier path, with the given key as the first specifier, e.g. the above is exactly identical to:

 ```ts
 await db.get(["accounts"]);